dr-matt-smith/php-symfony-6-book/00_content/part02/chapter06_entity_classes.md

 Although we'll have to make some changes to these classes of course.

-## Using annotation comments to declare DB mappings
+## Using PHP attributes to declare DB mappings

 We need to tell Doctrine what table name this entity should map to, and also confirm the data types of each field.
 We'll do this using annotation comments (although this can be also be declare in separate YAML or XML files if you prefer).
 We need to add a `use` statement and we define the namespace alias `ORM` to keep our comments simpler.